ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 --- abstract

-This document provides an overview of the architecture of Transport Services, a system for network communicaton based on exposing the features of transport protocols to applications.
-This architecture serves as a basis for the implementation of flexible transport networking services that support, e.g., dynamic protocol or path selection using a common Application Programming Interface (API).
-In contrast to what is provided by most existing APIs, it is based on an asynchronous, event-driven interaction pattern; it uses messages for representing data transfer to applications; and it assumes an implementation that can use multiple IP addresses, multiple protocols, multiple paths, and provide multiple application streams.
-This document further defines the common set of terminology and concepts to be used in more detailed discussion of Transport Services.
+This document provides an overview of the architecture of Transport Services, a model for exposing transport protocol features to applications for network communication.
+In contrast to what is provided by most existing Application Programming Interfaces (APIs), it is based on an asynchronous, event-driven interaction pattern; it uses messages for representing data transfer to applications; and it assumes an implementation that can use multiple IP addresses, multiple protocols, multiple paths, and provide multiple application streams.
+This document further defines the common set of terminology and concepts to be used in definitions of APIs and implementations.

 --- middle